 For a discussion of the risks we face, see "Risk Factors," including those under the captions "Currently we are unable to recruit enough nurses to meet our clients' demands for our nurse staffing services, limiting the potential growth of our staffing business," "The costs of attracting and retaining qualified nurses and other healthcare personnel may rise more than we anticipate" and "Our costs of providing housing for nurses and other healthcare personnel may be higher than we anticipate and, as a result, our margins could decline."
-In addition, we operate in a highly competitive industry, with limited barriers to
+In addition, we operate in a highly competitive industry, with limited barriers to entry.

-In July 1999, an affiliate of Charterhouse Group International, Inc., or Charterhouse, and certain members of management acquired the assets of Cross Country Staffing, a Delaware partnership that is our predecessor, from W. R. Grace & Co.
+Charterhouse, and certain members of management acquired the assets of Cross Country Staffing, a Delaware partnership that is our predecessor, from W. R. Grace & Co.
 In December 1999, we acquired TravCorps Corporation, or TravCorps, which was owned by investment funds managed by Morgan Stanley Private Equity and certain members of TravCorps' management.